CADLAB-io/CADLAB.io-swarm-stack/README.md

 ## Troubleshooting

 ### Checking container health
 If not all of your services are running properly, you will see that in the output of the `docker stack ps cadlab` command or `docker service ls` command.
 Usually, a service won't start because of an incorrect `cadlab.json` file.
-For example, if you made a mistake in the `automatic_backups` setting, the output of the `ps` command would look like this:
+For example, if you made a mistake in the `backups` setting, the output of the `ps` command would look like this:

 ![docker stack ps cadlab - failed service](documentation/images/docker-stack-ps-failed.png "Docker stack ps command output")